Selling Baked Good from Home

 Do you enjoy baking?
 Are you the go-to person for the school or local non-profit organizations' cookie-sale fundraiser?
 Do you binge watch baking competitions on TV wishing you could compete to earn the grand prize to open your own bakery?
 Then you might want to consider profiting from your ability to bake yummy treats.

 Baked goods businesses have grown in popularity over the last few years, but actually, they've been around for awhile.
 Mrs. Fields started selling her decadent cookies in the 1970s.
-More recently, many entrepreneurs have started selling their cupcakes from home and have grown into regular retail bakeries and even franchises.
+More recently, many entrepreneurs have started selling their cakes, cupcakes, and cookies from home and have grown into regular retail bakeries and even franchises.

 Starting a home-based bakery might sound fun and easy to do – after all, you're already baking.
 But there are a few cons to running a home-based baking business that you'll need to consider before baking your first batch of goodies.